Larry Gagosian: Early life and education

 He worked briefly in a record store, a bookstore, a supermarket, and in an entry-level job as Michael Ovitz’s secretary at the William Morris Agency, but got his start in the art business by selling posters near the campus of UCLA in Los Angeles.
+In particular, as a parking attendant in Westwood, he noticed a street vendor that was selling posters.
+Intrigued by the revenue that the vendor was making, he took initiative and copied the vendor's business idea.
+With a new business idea in mind, Gagosian began to purchase posters from a company called Ira Roberts of Beverly Hills, buying and selling the work.
+As the business move began to boom and income continued to get generated, Gagosian made the decision to begin selling fine art in the form of photographs and prints.
+Fortunately, for Gagosian, his rise to fame included young Hollywood celebrities such as Steven Martin.
+With time, Gagosian would reach out to Ralph Gibson, represented by the dealer Leo Castelli, to open a West Coast exhibition.
+Nevertheless, through this relationship with Gibson, Castelli and Gagosian would soon become acquaintances, introducing Gagosian to prominent individiauls such as Si Newhouse and the greater art dealing world.

 He closed his poster shop around 1976, when a former restaurant facility became available in the same complex on Westwood's Broxton Avenue, and upgraded to prints by artists like Diane Arbus and Lee Friedlander.
 His gallery Prints on Broxton was renamed the Broxton Gallery when he began to show a wider array of contemporary art.
 The gallery worked with up-and-coming artists such as Vija Celmins, Alexis Smith, and Elyn Zimmerman, and staged exhibitions such as "Broxton Sequences: Sequential Imagery in Photography", which included the work of John Baldessari and Bruce Nauman.

 Television executive Barry Lowen introduced Gagosian to Douglas S. Cramer, who introduced him to his ex-wife, Joyce Haber, who sold him her California art, which he promptly and profitably resold.